First search for light fermionic dark matter absorption on electrons using germanium detector in CDEX-10 experiment

 However, if we want to explore lighter (sub-MeV) DM, particularly DM of few keV/$c^2$ in a direct detection experiment with a typical $\mathcal{O}$(1) keV experimental threshold, considering the aforementioned physics scenarios, the energy deposited by DM in the detector will decrease to below the threshold.
 There are two strategies to probe lighter DM: (1) increasing the energy deposition from DM in targets and (2) using lower experimental threshold detectors.
 To increase the energy deposited by DM in targets, DM particles with higher kinetic energy boosted by interaction with SM particles; for example, DM boosted by cosmic rays have been searched~\cite{CRDM_25,CRDM_26,CRDM_27,CRDM_28,CRDM_29,CRDM_30,CRDM_31,CDEX_XR}.
 On the other hand, considering a new DM interaction paradigm, where the energy transfer from DM particle to SM particle is not dominated by kinetic energy but by rest energy $E=mc^2$, the energy deposit by sub-MeV DM can also overcome the experimental threshold.
-This is the main motivation to study DM absorption for bosonic DM~\cite{Bosonic_1,Bosonic_2,Bosonic_3,Bosonic_4,Bosonic_5,Bosonic_6,Bosonic_7,Bosonic_8,Bosonic_9,Bosonic_10} (e.g. dark photon and axion-like particle~\cite{Bosonic_9}), and fermionic DM~\cite{FDNA_1_Dror,FDNA_2_Dror,FDEA_2_Dror}.
-Recently, a new type of interaction where fermionic DM is absorbed by electron target $(\chi+e^-\rightarrow\nu+e^-)$ has been proposed and searched~\cite{FDEA_1_GSF,FDEA_2_Dror,FDEA_3_PandaX}.
-When fermionic DM is absorbed by electron, the electron obtains a kinetic recoil through the mass of $\chi$.
+This is the main motivation to study DM absorption for bosonic DM~\cite{Bosonic_1,Bosonic_2,Bosonic_3,Bosonic_4,Bosonic_5,Bosonic_6,Bosonic_7,Bosonic_8,Bosonic_9,Bosonic_10} (e.g., dark photon and axionlike particle~\cite{Bosonic_9}), and fermionic DM~\cite{FDNA_1_Dror,FDNA_2_Dror,FDEA_2_Dror}.
+Recently, a new type of interaction where fermionic DM is absorbed by electron targets $(\chi+e^-\rightarrow\nu+e^-)$ has been proposed and searched~\cite{FDEA_1_GSF,FDEA_2_Dror,FDEA_3_PandaX}.
+When fermionic DM is absorbed by electron target, the electron obtains a kinetic recoil through the mass of $\chi$.
 As mentioned above, the lower experimental threshold detectors, the lighter DM can be probed.
-In CDEX-10 experiment, a threshold of 160~eVee is achieved.